srdjop/serbian-sentiment-analysis/README.md

         ```

 3.  **Install required libraries:**
     **Note**: *torch* and *torchvision* are not included in requirements.txt due to their specific installation requirements.
-You must install them manual after the other dependencies.
+You must install the manual after the other dependencies.
     ```bash
     pip install -r requirements.txt
     ```
-    - **For user with an NVIDIA GPU:**
+    - **For users with an NVIDIA GPU:**
     Install PyTorch with CUDA support.
 Visit the official PyTorch website https://pytorch.org/get-started/locally/ for the most precise command.
 Example:
     ```bash
     pip3 install torch torchvision --index-url https://download.pytorch.org/whl/cu126
     ```
-    - **For user without a GPU or with an AMD/Apple GPU**
+    - **For users without a GPU or with an AMD/Apple GPU**
     Install the PyTorch CPU-only version.
 Example:
     ```bash
     pip3 install torch torchvision